Food list

 Fruits

-These fruits are lower in sugar and high in fibre, vitamins, and antioxidants.
-They can be enjoyed frequently as part of a balanced diet, however, aim to consume alongside fats and proteins such as yoghurt, nuts and seeds.
+These fruits have a more favourable effect on our blood sugar levels.
+They can be enjoyed frequently as part of a balanced diet; however, aim to consume alongside fats and proteins, such as yoghurt, nuts, and seeds.

-These fruits have a moderate sugar content, meaning they'll impact our blood sugar levels more quickly and significantly.
-Enjoy them in moderation and alongside fats and proteins, as larger portions may affect blood sugar or calorie intake if consumed too frequently.
+These fruits have a moderate sugar content, which means they can raise blood sugar levels more quickly.
+Enjoy them in moderation and pair them with fats or proteins, like nuts or yoghurt, to help balance their impact.
+Be mindful of portion sizes, as eating too much may affect blood sugar and calorie intake.

-These fruits are higher in natural sugars or often processed (e.g., dried fruits, fruit juices, or syrups).
-Limit them to special occasions or occasional treats.
+These fruits contain more natural sugars or are commonly processed, such as dried fruits, fruit juices, or syrups.
+Limit them to special occasions or enjoy them as occasional treats to better support your health and weight management goals.

 Food